Whon1980-DL/milk-waste-management/README.md

 ![Google Sheet](readme_images/linked_google_sheet.png)

 * View inventory menu
-    * if choice 1 of main menu is selected, the submenu to view inventory is displayed and prompt user to select further choice.
+    * if choice 1 of the main menu is selected, the submenu to view inventory is displayed and prompt user to select further choice.

 ![Submenu](readme_images/submenu.png)